 A number of Chicago-area rescue organizations provide veterinary and other services to help pet owners care for their pets.
 Pet food pantries and other resources are also listed.

 Please contact the groups below for more information about their programs and eligibility.

 10305 Southwest Highway, Chicago Ridge, IL

-Veterinary clinic: The Animal Welfare League operates low-cost veterinary clinic, no appointment necessary.
+Veterinary clinic: The Animal Welfare League operates a low-cost veterinary clinic, no appointment necessary.
 Discounted office visits are available for those that are on state assistance programs.
-The clinic offers a multitude of discounted services, including vaccinations, surgeries, dental care, and spay/neuter services.
+The clinic offers a multitude of services, including vaccinations, surgeries, dental care, and spay/neuter services.
 Learn more >

 157 West Grand Ave., Chicago, IL

 Veterinary clinic: The Anti-Cruelty Society operates a low-cost veterinary clinic for people who may not otherwise be able to afford proper veterinary care.
 Services include spay/neuter surgeries.
 Please call (312) 644-8338, ext.
 350 or 351, to speak with a clinic receptionist for details on services and qualification criteria.
 Learn more >

 Veterinary clinic: PAWS provides free and low-cost spay/neuter and vaccinations for pets of families in need at the Lurie Clinic in Little Village.
 The Lurie Clinic also offers low-cost annual preventive services during vaccine clinic hours.
 Learn more >